refinedev/refine/documentation/blog/2021-11-29-refine-vs-admin-bro.md

 #### GraphQL Data Provider

-It is well covered by GraphQL data provider **refine** and explained step by step in the documentation.
+It is well covered by GraphQL data provider **Refine** and explained step by step in the documentation.

-**refine** GraphQL data provider is built with [qql-query-builder](https://github.com/atulmy/gql-query-builder) and [graphql-request](https://github.com/prisma-labs/graphql-request).
+**Refine** GraphQL data provider is built with [qql-query-builder](https://github.com/atulmy/gql-query-builder) and [graphql-request](https://github.com/prisma-labs/graphql-request).
 The purpose here is to send dynamic queries that we can do with qql-query-builder as requests with graphql-request.

 Query builder helps us build queries and mutations.
 We can use these queries with the getList, getMany and getOne methods in our data provider.
 On the other hand, the create, createMany, update, updateMany, deleteOne and deleteMany methods generate a mutation to send a request.